KimDebroye/N3DS-Cheat-Codes/README.md

 **************************************************

 ## General Notes
-- I did this out of pure fun and interest to find out about how a cheating process works, not necessarily to play a game.
+I did this out of pure fun and interest to find out about how a cheating process works, not necessarily to play a game.
 Learned quite a lot in the process.
-I'm still not up to par with the best, though.